OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 routines called within parallel regions or not parallelize loops containing routine calls at all.
 OpenACC 2.0 introduced the `routine` directive to address this shortcoming.
-The `routine` directive gives the compiler the necessary information about the function or subroutine and the loops is contains in order to parallelize the calling parallel region.
+The `routine` directive gives the compiler the necessary information about the function or subroutine and the loops it contains in order to parallelize the calling parallel region.
 The routine directive must be added to a function definition informing the compiler of the level of parallelism used within the routine.